 - We'll explore the following: - Partial equilibrium job search models: there is some wage distribution and workers optimize by specifying a reservation threshold. - 2.
-General equilibrium job search: introduce an entry decision on the firm's side and endogenize the matching rate. - 3.
+Extending the partial equilibrium model: on-the-job search, wage-tenure contracts, risk-aversion. - 3.
+General equilibrium job search: introduce an entry decision on the firm's side and endogenize the matching rate. - 4.
 Efficiency and Directed search. - Failings of the search framework: - 1.
 Shimer (2005): can't account for business cycle regularities. - 2.
 Hornstein, Krusell, Violante (2011): can't account for wage dispersion.